ipastusi/netreact/README.md

 Event files offer you the ability to trigger custom responses to detected ARP events.
 You can implement arbitrary event file detection mechanism and response logic.

-On Linux you migth want to use `inotifywait` to detect event file creation:
+On Linux you might want to use `inotifywait` to detect event file creation:

 ```
 ./netreact -i eth0 -d events